gayhub123/memory_tool/gperftools/README.md

 # gperftools test

 ## contents
-1. include
-headers of gperftools and unwind

-2. libs
+1. libs
-libs of gperftools and unwind
+libs of and unwind

-3. src
+2. src
-source code of gperftools in submodule
+source code of gperftools as a submodule

-4. tests
+3. tests
 tests of gperftools components

 ## compile
 ```
-mkdir build && cd build
-cmake ..
-make -j4
+sh build.sh
 ```

 ## test